3 Learning to learn

 3.1 Learning styles

 Not everyone learns in the same way.
 We have all had different experiences of learning – whether these were at school, college or elsewhere.
-To find out a bit more about what kind of learner you are, try this Learning Styles Questionnaire [accessed 3 October 2006].
-Once you have submitted your answers you will see a feedback page which allows you to draw some conclusions.
+To find out a bit more about what kind of learner you are, you might like to try this.

-Click on the 'View document' link below to read Jon Rosewell on 'Learning styles'.
+Click on the link below to read Jon Rosewell on 'Learning styles'.

 Activity 5 (exploratory)